Invisible Wallets (TypeScript)

 To prove ownership of a wallet, you can use Wallet Service's method to sign a personal message.
 The below also uses a method from the Mysten TypeScript SDK to verify whether the signature was from the expected address.

-// Encode the as a Base64 string
+// 1.
+Encode the message as a Base64 string

-let messageAsBase64String = btoa(message);
+const messageAsBase64String = btoa(message);

-let signature = await signer.signPersonalMessage(
+const signature = await signer.signPersonalMessage(

 messageAsBase64String